 "Kick-out" on the rear bulkhead like the WDB2.

-Top mounted brake & clutch cylinders unlike any other cars produced by Palliser.
+Top mounted brake & clutch cylinders like the WDB1, but unlike any other cars produced by Palliser.

 Single roll bar brace like the WDB2.